 Ronald van der Salm (of Pure Gerbera)

-"Since the beginning of this year, I have switched to Earthwool® rock wool cubes for part of my mini gerberas.
-For some time now, there has been a trend in gerberate cultivation to switch from coconut to this innovative growing media."
-(The production of Earthwool® is done without a formaldehyde-containing binding agent).
+‘Since the beginning of this year, I have switched to Earthwool® rock wool cubes for part of my mini gerberas.
+For some time now, there has been a trend in gerbera cultivation to switch from coconut to this innovative growth media.’
+(Earthwool® is produced without a formaldehyde-containing binding agent).

-According to Van der Salm, the biggest advantage, however, is the durability of the stone wool cubes.
-They last much longer compared to the coconut he used before.
-Van der Salm: "The durability of coconut is approximately two years.
-I can grow on stone wool much longer, considering it will last for three to four years.
-For me that's where the financial advantage is.
-In two years time when the coconut is finished, there is a great chance I will completely switch to these rock wool cubes".
+According to Van der Salm, the biggest advantage, however, is the durability of the rock wool cubes.
+They last much longer compared to the coconut he used previously.
+Van der Salm: ‘The durability of coconut is approximately two years.
+I can grow products on rock wool much longer, as it will last for three to four years.
+For me, that's where the financial advantage is.
+In two years’ time when the coconut is finished, there is a great chance I will completely switch to these rock wool cubes.’

-On an area of 33,200 m2, PURE Gerbera grows large-flowered (9,000 m2) and mini-gerberas in Delfgauw, integrated and in a sustainable manner.
-The company is Netherlands first to supply fully biologically grown plants.
-Via Delfgauw, the products find their way to the entire European market.
+On an area of 33,200 m2 in Delfgauw, PURE Gerbera grows large-flowered (9,000 m2) and mini-gerberas, in an integrated and sustainable manner.
+The company is the first in the Netherlands to supply fully biologically grown plants.
+From Delfgauw, the products find their way to the entire European market.
 Over 20 million stems of gerberas reach consumers, mainly through wholesalers.
-Year-round, 40,000 high-quality flowers leave the Delfgauw company each week.
+Year-round, 40,000 high-quality flowers leave the Delfgauw site each week.